openhab/openhab-alexa/USAGE.md

     * Supported item type:
       * Player
     * Default category: OTHER
+  * `ContactSensor.detectionState`
+    * Items that represent a contact sensor that can be used to trigger Alexa routines
+    * Supported item type:
+      * Contact
+      * Switch
+    * Default category: CONTACT_SENSOR
+  * `MotionSensor.detectionState`
+    * Items that represent a motion sensor that can be used to trigger Alexa routines
+    * Supported item type:
+      * Contact
+      * Switch
+    * Default category: MOTION_SENSOR
 * Item Scale
   * With the introduction of the [unit of measurement](https://www.openhab.org/docs/concepts/units-of-measurement.html) concept, the item scale can be automatically determined for thermostat and temperature using that feature, removing the need of having to set a metadata scale parameter for each of the relevant items or groups.
   * Below are two examples; the scale on the first will be set to Fahrenheit based on how it is defined in the item state presentation pattern and the second one will be set based on your openHAB system regional settings (US=Fahrenheit; SI=Celsius).